 The jukai ceremony is a public confirmation of one’s life as the life of the Buddha, Dharma and Sangha.
 We empower and are empowered by the teacher and the lineage.
 Witnessed by the Sangha (community), we enter the family of the Buddha.

 Receiving Jukai is a commitment to your own practice, to the sangha and to your vows.
 It doesn’t necessarily mean that you are committing to one root teacher at this time.
 If you go on to ordain as a priest, you receive new lineage papers.

 Jukai (Lay Ordination) is open to people who:

 Practice regularly with the Sangha.

-Form a relationship with one of the teachers by attending class, sesshin, or retreats and speaking privately to one of them regarding your motivations.
+Form a relationship with one of the teachers by attending a class, sesshin, or retreats and speaking privately to one of them regarding your motivations.

 Have taken the Intro to Zazen series (self, community, awakening and path) or equivalent.

-Are willing to make an ongoing commitment to the sangha through various volunteer service positions that are appropriate to one’s life circumstances.
+Are willing to make an ongoing commitment to the Sangha through various volunteer service positions that are appropriate to one’s life circumstances.